-B. On a polynomial regression basis (Adj Trendline B):
+B. On a polynomial regression basis (Trendline B):

-- The Rand has been overvalued from July 2003 until mid 2006 and then remained fair valued until the beginning of 2008. - During 2008, the Rand was undervalued compared with its trading partners. - Since June 2009, however, this has reversed sharply, with this trendline now indicating as at February 2010 the Rand should be R9.35/\$ on a Trade Weighted basis - but up from R9.10 in November 2009.
+- The Rand was undervalued from July 2001 until mid-2003, before moving into overvalued territory for the next three years. - ➤ It then remained fair-valued until December 2007, before once again heading into overvalued territory. - Since August 2009, however, this has reversed sharply, with this trendline now indicating as at May 2010 the Rand should be R9.45/\$ on a Trade Weighted basis up from R9.35 in February 2010.